Other names: human growth hormone, somatotropin

 What are Growth hormones?

 Growth hormones are hormones that stimulate growth and cell reproduction and regeneration.
 They are released naturally by the anterior pituitary gland, a pea-sized gland located at the base of the skull.
 Growth hormone deficiency (GHD) is more likely to affect children rather than adults and is a symptom of several genetic diseases such as Prader-Willi syndrome and Turner Syndrome.
 GHD is also more likely in children with cleft lips or palates.
 Infection, head injuries, and radiation treatment may lead to acquired GHD.
 Naturally occurring growth hormone is also known as somatotropin.

-Growth hormone promotes the growth of long bones in the limbs and increases protein synthesis.
-A synthetic version of growth hormone, somatropin, is available to treat disorders of growth hormone production or deficiency.
-It is used to treat growth failure in children.
+A synthetic version of growth hormone, somatropin, is used to treat disorders of growth hormone production or deficiency.
+Symptoms in children include failure to meet height and weight growth standards.

 Medical conditions associated with growth hormones: